tim-munuhe/tim-munuhe.github.io/_posts/2021-05-1-Mesh-FluidPM-Plot.md

 ---
 layout: post
-title: Basic Python with Darcy's Law - UsMeshing, Basic Spatial Solutions, and Plotting Output
+title: Basic Python with Darcy's Law - Meshing, Basic Spatial Solutions, and Plotting Output
 description: Form the mesh objects, calculate a basic solution over the mesh, and plot the output.
 summary: Solving Darcy\'s law over a mesh that we create and plotting the solution.
 mathjax: true